|Nutritional Guidelines (per serving)|

-To make the sauce, combine all of the ingredients in a nonreactive saucepan and slowly bring to a boil over medium-high heat, stirring frequently.
+To make the sauce, combine all of the ingredients except the drumsticks in a nonreactive saucepan and slowly bring to a boil over medium-high heat, stirring frequently.
 Reduce the heat to medium-low and gently simmer until dark, thick, and richly flavored 10 to 15 minutes.

 Place the chicken drumsticks into a large bowl, and pour over the sauce.
 Toss the chicken in the sauce until well coated.
 Using tongs transfer the chicken to the prepared baking sheet, leaving any remaining sauce in the bowl.
 Make sure the drumsticks aren’t touching.